 -

 Because payroll processes are based on the annual goal, per-paycheck contributions may adjust.
-For example, if your HSA employee deductions aren’t taken from your paychecks because you don’t have enough earnings, the missing deductions will be taken from future paychecks when you again have enough earnings to withhold HSA deductions
+For example, if your HSA employee deductions aren’t taken from your paychecks because you don’t have enough earnings, the missing deductions will be taken from future paychecks when you again have enough earnings to withhold HSA deductions.

 HSA Over-Contributions